jan-kasi/school-notes/notes/03 Rationalism.md

 ### Descartes

-- Foundationalsim: attempts to rebuild knowledge from the bottom up using fundamental principles
+- Foundationalism: attempts to rebuild knowledge from the bottom up using fundamental principles
 - Radical doubt: he wishes to question *everything*

-The possibility that our senses can be decieved.
+The possibility that our senses can be deceived.

 Evil Demon thought experiment

 > Thinking is another attribute of the soul; and here I discover what properly belongs to myself.
-This alone is inseparable form me.
+This alone is inseparable from me.
 I am—I exist: this is certain…I am…only a thinking thing, that is, a mind

 - Human beings *are* minds, they are thinking things
 - Whatever the body is can be distinguished from the essential core